khoitnm/RoboCode/README.md

     <systemPath>D:/SourceCode/RoboCode/robocode/libs/robocode.jar</systemPath>
 </dependency>
 ```
-So change the `D:/SourceCode/RoboCode/robocode` to the folder path where you installed your RoboCode game.
+Then change the `D:/SourceCode/RoboCode/robocode` to the folder path where you installed your RoboCode game.

 #### In Eclipse
 http://robowiki.net/wiki/Robocode/Running_from_Eclipse